Unboxed-Software/solana-course/content/transfer-hook.md

 ## Onchain side

-Token Extension program requires any program that claims to be a transfer hook to implement the `TransferHook` interface, and the `TransferHook` interface,
+Token Extension program requires any program that claims to be a transfer hook to implement the `TransferHook` interface.

 The Transfer Hook Interface provides a way for developers to implement custom instruction logic that is executed on every token transfer for a specific Mint Account.